Hotel Mumbai

 Mumbai, India, November 26, 2008.
 While several terrorists spread hatred and death through the city, others attack the Taj Mahal Palace Hotel.
 Both hotel staff and guests risk their lives, making unthinkable sacrifices to protect themselves and keep everyone safe while help arrives.

-The film underperformed commercially against its moderate budget of $25.0M, earning $16.9M globally (-32% loss).
-While initial box office returns were modest, the film has gained appreciation for its fresh perspective within the thriller genre.
+The film disappointed at the box office against its respectable budget of $25.0M, earning $16.9M globally (-32% loss).
+While initial box office returns were modest, the film has gained appreciation for its distinctive approach within the thriller genre.

 Plot Structure